NewAlexandria/crossing_guard/README.md

 replay everything when wake-up time arrives.

 **Morphus does not daemonize itself**.
-If you do not have a regular process that will call Morpheus to try jobs, then you  must run it 'blank' via cron or other daemon(ization).
+If you do not have a regular process that will call Morpheus (e.g. to try new jobs), then you  must run it 'blank' via cron or other daemon(ization).

 Examples will come in-time; for now, see the *tiny* source.